-Time to Read: 2m 24s
+Time to Read: 2 m 24s

-The most common electrode rods will start with 60 or 70.
+The First Two Welding Stick NumbersThe most common electrode rods will start with 60 or 70.
 These digits correspond to how many kilopounds per square inch (KSI) of tensile strength the electrode will create.
+So, what do the 60 in e6018 and the 70 in e7018 stand for?
 60 signifies 60,000 pounds, while 70 equals 70,000 pounds.
-In many cases, this means the weld itself is stronger than the materials you're fusing.
+Thus, in many cases, the weld is stronger than the materials you're fusing.

-The Last Two NumbersOnce you know how many KSI you need, you can look at the second set of digits, which correspond to the rod’s flux coating.
+The Last Two NumbersOnce you know how many KSI you need, you can look at the second set of digits corresponding to the rod’s flux coating.
 Higher numbers mean the rod has more coating.
-A 7018 rod will have more coating, while a 6013 rod will have less coating.
+A 7018 rod will have more coating, while a 6013 rod will have less.

 The Third Number

 In addition to being part of the coating scale, the third number also signifies one of three possible electrode positions.
 The number 1 indicates an all-position electrode, which is the most flexible.
 The number 2 means flat or horizontal, while 4 means flat, horizontal, vertical down, and overhead.